 and click on it - you will find this will make targeting runes a lot easier.

 Runes can only be used once, but you can stack them up to piles of 100.
 If you have more than one rune in a stack, a little number in the lower right corner beside your rune displays the amount of the remaining runes provided you have it in some container such as your backpack or your depot.
-Note that the use of runes requires a certain magic level as well as a certain experience level, so initially your character will not be able to use runes.
+Note that the use of runes requires a certain magic level as well as a certain experience level.
 You can find out the magic level required to use a rune by looking at it, the needed experience level can be looked up in the spells

 section.
 The experience level there, however, does not only show the level needed to use a rune, but also the level needed to create a rune.